 Having a proper workstation will keep us focused and productive.
 Personally,I recommend a standing table even at home as it avoids continued sitting habits and helps in maintaining the posture as well.

 - Take your Mini Breaks

 It’s fine if you don't feel your concentration at par, you can surely take a mini-break to refresh your mind and keep a check on the family and household stuff.
-Watering the plants, making your own coffee or making your child sleep are some short work that can be completed within small breaks, and will reboot your body to finish up your task while you sit back after the break!
+Watering the plants, making your own coffee, or making your child sleep is some short work that can be completed within small breaks, and will reboot your body to finish up your task while you sit back after the break!